 Brainwrap Comedy is the production and event company created by Adam McNicol & Tom Rourke.
 Starting out as a bi-monthly comedy shorts night at the Bussey Building in Peckham, the event grew to venues in King's Cross, Edinburgh and New York.

 Brainwrap screened a range of comedy shorts from Robert Popper, Peter Serafinowicz, Two Episodes of Mash, The Blaine Brothers, Damien Slash, Cardinal Burns, Bec Hill, Fergus Craig and even films starring Martin Freeman.
-They also made many sketches and animations specially for the event which you can see below, along with some of the artwork and reviews.

 Our next screening is just round the corner, so drop back for updates or visit: